-Without complete and accurate data, improper tuning adjustments can occur, which can lead to compliance, odor, and/or migration issues, and potentially cause long-term damage to the gas producing bacteria population in the landfill.
+Without complete and accurate data, improper tuning adjustments can occur, which can lead to compliance, odor, and/or migration issues, and potentially cause long-term damage to the gas

+July 2020 P a g e | 4-8 producing bacteria population in the landfill.
 A complete and accurate data set for each monitoring event is required by WPWMA.
 Data will be used to document compliance, track wellfield trends, and assist with budgeting wellfield expenditures, etc. Incomplete data sets, corrupted data, missing data, chevrons (placeholder data/blanks), etc., are unacceptable.